cgrates/cgrates/docs/tut_freeswitch_installs.rst

 More information regarding installing FreeSWITCH_ on Debian can be found on it's official `installation wiki <http://wiki.freeswitch.org/wiki/Installation_Guide#Debian_packages>`_.

-To get FreeSWITCH_ installed and configured, we have choosen the simplest method, out of *vanilla* packages.
+To get FreeSWITCH_ installed and configured, we have choosen the simplest method, out of *vanilla* packages plus one individual module we need: *mod-json-cdr*.

 We got FreeSWITCH_ installed via following commands: